lhcb/second-analysis-steps/01-ganga-with-cmake.md

 $ make install
 ```

 This will create a folder called `InstallArea`.
-Ganga needs to
-know about the local project.
+This is the folder that Ganga will provide on the Grid.

 Now we can proceed as usual, defining a job running DaVinci in Ganga.
 But instead of
 using the built in version of our app (`DaVinci()`), we will use `GaudiExec()` to make a